IBM/starcraft2-replay-analysis/README.md

 * Visualize the contest with Bokeh graphics.
 * Store the processed replay in Cloudant.

-The intended audience for this Code Pattern is application developers who need to process StarCraft II replay files and build powerful visualizations.
+The intended audience for this code pattern is application developers who need to process StarCraft II replay files and build powerful visualizations.

 ![architecture](doc/source/images/architecture.png)